 Updated: 11/12/2023 by Computer Hope

-Loaded in the config.sys, the switches command allows you to add and remove various functions of MS-DOS.
+Loaded in the config.sys, the switches command lets you add and remove various functions of MS-DOS.

 Switches is an internal command that is available in the following Microsoft operating systems.

 SWITCHES= /F /K /N /E[:n]